gvwilson/sensibleadventures/bookster/bookster.md

 Thomas shook his head.
 "None.
 As I said before---twice, I believe---we were still a gallop from town.
 They must have hidden siege bows in the trees by the road."
+The pattern on his jacket shifted up and down in a nod of agreement.

-He yawned suddenly.
+Thomas yawned suddenly.
 "Clever of them, I must say.
 I mean, they can't actually have been *expecting* us."

 The captain's scowl showed what he thought of Tinhead's inhabitants being clever.
 "And there was just the one shot?"

 Thomas shrugged, as if the question was no more important than whether he preferred his apples cut or quartered.
 "There may have been more afterward, but I turned tail the instant we were hit.
-It's rather vexing, you know.
-I put a lot of work into getting that boat looking the way it did---it will take *ages* to mend her."
-The pattern on his jacket swirled in agreement.
+It's really quite vexing, you know.
+I put a lot of work into mending that boat the first time around---it will take *ages* to get her fixed up."
+His jacket swirled in agreement.

 The captain scowled.
 "At the rate we're going, we'll be there